ishita-parekh/Excel_DataAnalysis/README.md

       Changed Marital Status column replaced M with Married and S with Single

       Changed Gender Column replaced M with Male and F with Female

+      Created a new column Age Group from Age column as grouped data is more useful